 A large animal vet is a veterinary professional that works with livestock species such as cattle, horses, sheep, goats, and pigs.
 Large animal vets can work in a clinic setting, travel to different sites, or a combination of each!
+And ALWAYS have their vet equipment ready to go in the truck.
 The tasks of a large animal vet can vary from one professional to another.

 YOU KNOW YOU’RE A LARGE ANIMAL VET WHEN:

 - You’d rather float a horse’s teeth than trim a pug’s nails.

 - You’ve thrown away an entire set of clothes after work.